srcnert/rak-zephyr-app/app/basic/dfu/README.rst

 Use of a tool
 =============

 To interact remotely with the management subsystem on a device, a tool is required to interact with it.
-There are various tools available which are listed on the :ref:`mcumgr_tools_libraries` page of the Management subsystem documentation.
+There are various tools available which are listed on the :ref:`mcumgr_tools_libraries` page of the nanagement subsystem doc.

 For simplified commands, please check mcuboot.md file.